jschless/jschless.github.io/_projects/2024-05-13-aim-marketplace.md

 This dilemma made me curious about the dynamics in a marketplace and how they might be impacted by "defectors."
 I came up with the following research questions:

-- How does the emergent psuedo-Gale-Shapley algorithm compare to the actual algorithm as far as the success of the match?
+- How does the emergent pseudo-Gale-Shapley algorithm compare to the actual algorithm as far as the success of the match?
 - What happens to the rule-followers who don't seek "one-for-one" matches?
 Is it better to break the rules?

 # Modeling the Marketplace